kjmadera24/COE352-Projects/Proj1/README.md

 # COE352_Proj1
-This folder is for my COE352 project 1.
-The goal was to make an SVD callable function and a user-input function for calculating a spring-mass system!!
+This folder is for my COE352 project 1, the goal was to make an SVD callable function and a user-input function for calculating a spring-mass system!!

 ## Proj1_pt1.py